banerjeesoumya/EquiHealth/README.md

 ## Acknowledgements

 - This project was developed to improve healthcare access and early disease detection
-- Thanks to all contributors and testers
+- Thanks to all contributors